 Wavelengths over 750nm are then removed and a 750 wavelength is linearly interpolated.
 The mismatch in spectral band positions between absorption and attenuation are corrected.
 We use the 3rd method of Zaneveld et al., 1994 to correct for scattering with 730nm as the null wavelengths simultaneously performing a residual temperature correction (see Slade et al., 2010).
 Attenuation is also corrected.
-Finally, we perform a spectral unsmoothing based on the method in Chase, A., et al., 2013.
-The STD associated with each bin
+Then, we perform a spectral unsmoothing based on the method in Chase, A., et al., 2013.
+Finally, we filter out data based on two criteria: